 I’d read up that there were hidden wheelchair ramps beneath each bus that slid out for accessible access.
 The electric ramps are located at the double doors in the middle of the bus and you simply request the ramp by pressing a clearly labelled button to the left of the doors.
 Barbie was a bit nervous, wondering just how easy would this process be?
 Let me share what happened.

 We waited at the bus stop and the driver noticed her wheelchair on approach.
 We didn’t need to find the button to request access.
 (In fact, not once did we need to look, as the bus drivers can clearly see a wheelchair user on approach).
 The bus stops, the rear door opens, and out glides a wheelchair ramp.
 The entire process of getting on to the bus took 15 seconds!
 We were giddy with excitement seeing how easy it was.
 The next part: getting off the bus.

 There is a designated accessible space on the bus, with sufficient room to turn around.
 The button to request stop is at shoulder level.
 Sure enough, bus stops, out slides the ramp, and voila!
 We are off to explore.

 In Paris, all bus lines are declared accessible.
-Most Paris bus stops have a raised kerb which makes the stop wheelchair accessible.
+Most Paris bus stops have a raised curb which makes the stop wheelchair accessible.
 Alternatively, the ramp offers a reassuring solution.
-As I’ve explained, all buses have a slide out ramp that is quick and efficient for getting on and off.
+As I’ve explained, all buses have a slide-out ramp that is quick and efficient for getting on and off.

 I recommend you avoid bus travel during peak times (8 am to 9:30 am and 4:30 to 7 pm.
 Paris is a busy city, and it gets squishy.
 Not everyone remembers their manners and keeps the designated accessible area clear.
 In fact, in the news recently a bus driver kicked all passengers off his bus (except this wheelchair user) because they had refused to clear space for a wheelchair traveller!
 They certainly learnt their lesson.